qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 }
 ```

-The only restriction on user functions and definitions is that you cannot pass `%Qubit*` or `%Result*`
+The only restriction on user functions and definitions is that you cannot have dynamically allocated %Qubit*
-id's to functions nor return them, and these functions can only pass classical
-integer or floating point values allowed by the back-end that have been opted into.
+arguments, they must still be constant %Qubit* id's.

 **Bullet 11: Dynamically computed or linked float angles for gates** <br />
 If a back-end opts into this feature, non-constant floating point calculations can be used as arguments